 Mary Baker Eddy (1821-1910) was an influential American author, teacher, and religious leader, noted for her groundbreaking ideas about spirituality and health, which she named Christian Science.
 She articulated those ideas in her major work, Science and Health with Key to the Scriptures, first published in 1875.
-Four years later she founded the Church of Christ, Scientist, in Boston, Massachusetts, which today has branch churches and societies around the world.
+Four years later she founded the Church of Christ, Scientist, which today has branch churches and societies around the world.
 In 1908 she launched The Christian Science Monitor, a leading international newspaper, the recipient, to date, of seven Pulitzer Prizes.

 Born on a farm in Bow, New Hampshire, she was the youngest of Mark and Abigail Baker’s six children.
 Her formal education was interrupted by periods of sickness, but when not in school she read and studied extensively at home, writing prose and poetry from an early age.
 Her parents sought help from physicians for her ailments, but the treatments brought only temporary relief.
 Raised in a deeply religious Congregational home, she rebelled against the Calvinist doctrine of predestination at an early age, and regularly turned to the Bible and prayer for hope and inspiration.

 In December 1843, Mary Baker married a promising young building contractor, George Washington Glover, moving with him to the Carolinas.
 He died the following June, three months before the birth of their son, George.
 She found shelter and support for herself and the boy back in her parents’ New Hampshire home until her mother’s death in late 1849.
 In 1850, still suffering from recurring bouts of illness and no longer having her mother’s help, she found she had no choice but to place George in the care of the family’s former nurse and her husband.